-Scientists in Japan are set to test a new potential treatment in the battle against Parkinson’s Disease using reprogrammed adult stem cells.
+Scientists in Japan are planning to test a new potential treatment.
+This would aid in the battle against Parkinson’s Disease using reprogrammed adult stem cells.

-Parkinson’s Disease is characterized by a decline in the brain’s ability to produce sufficient levels of the neurotransmitter dopamine.
-This impairment leads to a range of symptoms, including difficulty with movement and speech.
+Parkinson’s Disease is features a decline in the brain’s ability to produce sufficient levels of the neurotransmitter dopamine.
+Therefor, this impairment leads to a range of symptoms, including difficulty with movement and speech.
 Dementia is possible in the condition’s advanced stages.

 Using induced pluripotent stem (iPS) cells that stimulate the production of dopamine, the scientists will surgically transplant the reprogrammed cells directly into the brains of Parkinson’s sufferers.